IOxCyber/PyberSec/ConceptsBasics001/InBuiltFunctions.md

 - takes a function and an iterable, and map() will create an object.
 - takes a function object and an iterable (or multiple iterables) as arguments and returns an iterator that yields transformed items on demand.
 - Syntex: map(function, iterable[, iterable1, iterable2,..., iterableN])
+- Even though the Python documentation calls this argument function, it can be any Python callable.
+This includes built-in functions, classes, methods, lambda functions, and user-defined functions.
 -